mepx/libmep/README.md

 # Multi Expression Programming library

 Implements the Multi Expression Programming (MEP) technique for solving regression and binary classification problems.
-MEP is a Genetic Programming variant with linear representation of chromosomes.
+MEP is a Genetic Programming (GP) variant with linear representation of chromosomes.

 MEP introduced a unique feature: the ability to encode multiple solutions in the same chromosome.
 This means that we can explore much more from the search space compared to other techniques which encode a single solution in the chromosome.
 In most cases this advantage comes with no penalty regarding the running time or the involved resources.

-C++ 11 is required due to the use of c++ 11 threads.
+C++ 11 is required due to the use of C++ 11 threads.

 # To compile: